pauliejes/SandboxDocs/docs/creating-simulations.md

 }
 ```

 The ready method first unbinds the intermediate functions if they are defined to ensure they are reset appropriately.
 It then binds the `keyUp` and `keyDown` events to the intermediate functions, which bind the actual event handler code `_keyDown` and `_keyUp`.
 Therefore, with this ready function in place, we need to define _keyDown and `_keyUp` methods.
-Click `New Method` to define the _keyDown and _keyUp methods.
+Click `New Method` to define the `_keyDown` and `_keyUp` methods.

+[comment]: <> (must call Deinitialize to release handlers.)

 The `_keyDown` method is where we can write code to process the keys being pressed.
 Note that an array is defined as a local property because multiple keys can be down at the same time.
 So, switch tabs to the Properties tab and define a new property to serve as the array called `_keysDown` with value `[]` (the empty array).